Can you please provide some context on this issue?

 Does this decision grant the Makah Tribe’s request to hunt gray whales?

 No, but it does move the Tribe closer to that goal.
 We are now proposing to waive the restrictions of the MMPA and proposing regulations for a tribal hunt.
-An administrative law judge will next evaluate our proposal in a trial-like hearing expected to occur in August 2019.
+An administrative law judge will next evaluate our proposal in a trial-like hearing scheduled to occur in November 2019.
 The judge will recommend to NOAA’s Assistant Administrator for Fisheries, who oversees NOAA Fisheries, whether to go forward with the waiver and final regulations.
 The Assistant Administrator will make the final decision after receiving that recommendation.

 How soon could the Makah Tribe hunt whales, if granted permission?